What is a Drug Intervention?

 The whole point of a conducting a drug intervention is to draw out the desire within your addicted loved one to become sober.
 This happens by gently persuading them into starting treatment.
 It helps them to understand not only how badly their addiction will harm them both short-term and long-term, but let them be aware of how it affects those who love them as well.

 The first most important thing that the family must do is to first decide on the persons that will be apart of the drug intervention team.
 This team should consist of only those with a healthy and meaningful relationship with the addict, such as;

 - Kids of the addict

-The intervention team is to ensure that they get in contact with a professional interventionist who will assist them in selecting the best treatment option for your loved one.
+By all means, the intervention team is there to ensure that they get in contact with a professional interventionist.
+For that reason, the team can provide someone who will assist you in selecting the best treatment option for your loved one.

-Families should always have a backup plan as well as consequences to deal with every situation that they are 100% willing to execute, this means that if your loved one refuses to get help and constantly denies their problem, you have a plan to make them reconsider, this includes;
+Families should always have a backup plan as well as consequences to deal with every situation that they are 100% willing to execute.
+This means that if your loved one refuses to get help and continuously denies their problem, you have a plan to make them reconsider.
+This includes;

 - Cutting off financial support